-Join Judy Steiner-Williams for an in-depth discussion in this video Exercise files, part of Writing Technical Reports.
+Join Judy Steiner-Williams for an in-depth discussion in this video Exercise files, part of Learning to Write Technical Reports.

 - [Instructor] The exercise file provides actual technical reports, samples of some of the parts discussed in the various lessons, a checklist to help guide you, and a website that provides over 100 possible topics that lend themselves to technical reports, and diverse areas from nursing to aviation to forestry, with topics such as ethics in the newsroom, to employer retention policies, to product placement.
 As you learn about each technical report part in this course, the abstract or transmittal, for example, maybe practice writing one, immediately applying what you are learning.